juliusoh/lfz-full-stack-lessons/exercises/sgt-back-end/README.md

 You will be implementing the following endpoints:

 - `GET /api/grades` returns all grades from the `"grades"` table.
+The client should receive an array of objects.

     The result could be a `200` or a `500`.
     - `200` The query may succeed
     - `500` The query may fail

-- `POST /api/grades` inserts a new grade into the `"grades"` table.
+- `POST /api/grades` inserts a new grade into the `"grades"` table and returns the created grade.
+The client should receive an object, not an array.
     The result could be a `201`, `400`, or `500`.
     - `201` The grade may be successfully inserted,
     - `400` the client may supply an invalid `grade`,
     - `500` or the query may fail.

 - `PUT /api/grades/:gradeId` updates a grade in the `"grades"` table and returns the updated grade.
+The client should receive an object, not an array.

     The result could be a `200`, `400`, `404`, or `500`.
     - `200` The grade may be successfully updated,